 We are less than an hour's drive to the award winning Pinot Noir vineyards of the Russian River back country, the new appellation of Fort Ross, and the town of Healdsburg.
 Whether you choose to do a little or a lot, you will find yourself coming back to Goat Rock.

 All rooms are situated on a single level.
-There are 5 steps leading from the driveway to the wrap-around deck that surrounds three sides of the house.
+There is a wrap-around deck that surrounds all four sides of the house with a nice short ramp provided for those guests who are walking-challenged or wheelchair-reliant.
 The house has tile flooring throughout and furnished with craftsman-style décor with a blend of modern.
 The kitchen is fully equipped, with commercial faucet and gas stove.
 New counter-height dining table and waterfall seats are ideally set up for staring at the ocean.
 The beds and pillows are covered by quality linens and allergen-proof liners.
 Gas BBQ and bar-height tables on the deck.
 2-loads of firewood for use in the large, brick fireplace for times when the coast is foggy, cold, and windy.

 Complimentary use of TWO tandem kayaks (value of $140 per day), each large enough to hold 2 people and a small dog.
 Enjoy bird-watching, canoeing, and fishing (upriver from Russian River Bridge).
 October begins the small Steelhead run; November begins the larger Steelhead run that would continue to April.
 From mid November through April begins the whale migration to the south.

 Electronics: Free wireless internet, HD-TV with sound bar, DVD/CD/ blue-ray player, and iPod docking station.
 Free phone calls within the US by land line (except Alaska).
 Only Verizon cell works here.